Regrettably, nursing home abuse and neglect is becoming an epidemic in this country. What often takes place in these homes is reprehensible.

 • Malnourishment/dehydration

-Financial exploitation is a common form of abuse of the elderly.
+Financial exploitation is also a common form of abuse of the elderly.
 Caregivers sometimes:

 • Misuse elders’ checks, bank or credit accounts